-Tel: (415) 730-5310
+Tel/Cell: (415) 730-5310

 He earned his B.A. in East Asian Languages and Cultures from Columbia University and his M.A. in Pastoral Counseling from Loyola University Chicago.
 He is fluent in Mandarin Chinese.

-Tel: (607) 738-7429
+Tel/Cell: (607) 738-7429

+Her past experience in the Family Support field includes ten years in direct service, program development, management, and training and teaching roles.
 She served as the Education Manager at the Nonnie Hood Parent & Family Resource Center in Corning, New York from 2008-2018.
 In that capacity, she coordinated and oversaw two programs, the parent education and supervised visitation program.
 She participated in various networks of service providers, including the New York State Family Resource Center Network, Family Enrichment Collaborative, and the New York State Parenting Education Partnership.

-Her experience as a trainer includes being a Standards of Quality for Family Strengthening and Support Trainer since 2016, a New York State Parent Education and Awareness Program Certified Provider, and a Devereaux Center for Resilient Children Flip It Trainer.
+Her experience as a trainer includes being a Standards of Quality for Family Strengthening & Support Trainer since 2016, a New York State Parent Education and Awareness Program Certified Provider, and a Devereaux Center for Resilient Children Flip It Trainer.
 She received her B.S. in Human Services with a concentration in Management from the State University of New York Empire State College in Saratoga Springs, New York.

 Michael A. Jones

-Tel: (859) 333-4209
+Tel/Cell: (859) 333-4209